NEW: Police identify shooter as Derrick Lamont Brown, law enforcement source says

 Paramedic, citizen now recovering

-An underwent surgery and was in critical but stable condition, Dallas Fire-Rescue Department spokesman Jason Evans said.
-An and the wounded citizen were in the intensive care unit at a hospital.
+The injured paramedic underwent surgery Monday afternoon and was in critical but stable condition,” Rawlings said.
+The paramedic and the wounded citizen were in the intensive care unit at a local hospital.

-Bruce, the officer possibly hit by a bullet fragment, was treated at the scene for an unspecified injury, authorities said.
+Another Dallas officer was also treated at the scene for an unspecified injury, authorities said.

-Police closed roads near the intersection of Interstate 30 and Dolphin Road -- east of downtown -- shortly after the shooting.
+Police closed roads near the intersection of Interstate 30 and Dolphin Street shortly after the shooting.

-"Confirming 1 paramedic shot while responding to a call.
+“Confirming one paramedic shot while responding to a call.
 No detail at this time.
-Thoughts and prayers are with all impacted," Dallas Fire-Rescue tweeted at that time.
+Thoughts and prayers are with all impacted,” Dallas Fire-Rescue tweeted at that time.

 The shooting happened near the Dallas Fire-Rescue’s Dodd J. Miller Training Center, about a quarter-mile south of Interstate 30.